 A strong investment pitch deck will help you deliver a convincing pitch to investors, but what exactly should you include in one?

-Whilst every founder should tailor their pitch and their deck to themselves and their business, there are some basic structures to creating a pitch deck that you’ll find useful for getting started.
+Whilst every founder should tailor their pitch and their investment pitch deck to themselves and their business, there are some basic structures to creating a pitch deck that you’ll find useful for getting started.

 At Seedrs we have seen a lot of great pitch decks over the years.
 So now, we’ve chosen key elements from all the best ones and combined them into a template below which you can download below to easily build a great pitch deck for your business.

 Building a great pitch to investors – what to think about

 One size does not fit all.
 Use our template to build a ‘master’ investor pitch deck containing all the slides you might need, then adapt your investment pitch deck to the audience every time you present.

 For example, remove slides that may be too high level or obvious if you’re pitching to potential investors with good industry knowledge and add more emphasis to those areas you know they will want to grill you on.